PROGRAMS AND SERVICES

 The mission of LGBTQ Center of Bay County is to enhance and sustain the health and well-being of the lesbian, gay, bisexual, transgender, queer and questioning population of Bay County by providing activities, programs and services that create community; empower community members; provide essential resources; advocate for civil and human rights; and embrace, promote and support LGBTQ cultural diversity.

-Spectrum Youth Group
+Youth Peer Support Group

 Every Monday 5:00pm to 7:00pm